Part-time Master at WHU –

 How long does a part-time master's program take?

 Depending on which master's degree you are pursuing and which university you are enrolled in, the duration can vary.
-Since a dual Master's also includes the professional component and you therefore cannot take courses at the university every day, the Master's program takes longer than a purely university-based Master's program.
+Since a dual studies Master's degree also includes the professional component and you therefore cannot take courses at the university every day, the Master's program takes longer than a purely university-based Master's program.

 At WHU, the duration of a part-time Master's program is 17 months.
 The master's program starts each September.
 At the beginning, there are digital preparatory courses, which can be completed regardless of location.
 The lectures that follow take place at two different locations: Vallendar and Düsseldorf.
 At the end there is the master's thesis, which leads to an academic degree, for example the MBA (Master of Business Administration).